mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 ...
 Well, according to the translation into Japanese, diffuse is “spread out,” just like spreading water and seed *[unintelligible]* Maybe it is good, anyway.
 Anyway, next it says, “this is too diffuse.”

 Well, “This way will do, not this way will do” means, whatever you think ... [of] your life, do your best to take care of life, using this way or not this way.
-But “not this way” means negative judgement.
-“I’m not good.”
+But “not this way” means negative judgement; “I’m not good.”
 “Katagiri, are you sure to talk perfectly this morning or not?”
 “No, [I’m not sure].”
 This is negative, not *[unintelligible]*.
 Or next moment: “Well yes, I am pretty good now.”
 This way is [an] affirmative way.
-You can use this way or not this way, but ... anyway, if you want to use this way, use it!
+You can use this way or not this way, but whatever ... if you want to use this way, use it!
 If you want to use not this way, use it!
 It means, why don’t you stop talking?
-You can go to the *[unintelligible]*, Japan or someplace, heaven or hell, wherever you want to go.
+You can go to the *[unintelligible]*, Japan or someplace, heaven and hell, wherever you want to go.

-And then, whenever you make a choice of your life, “this is too diffuse” means that way is – more or less – helping your life.
+And then, whatever choice you make of your life, “this is too diffuse” means that way is – more or less – helping your life.
 This way or not this way, you have made a choice of living.
 Penetrate your life; because ‘this way’ or ‘not this way’ are beings, ‘all beings’ in the realm of the universe.
 Wherever you may go, you cannot escape from the universe.
 [If] you pick this way, it’s also still [picking] in the universal world.
 You pick not this way, it is also you [doing] something in the universal way.
 Whatever you do, you are universal; [the] Great Function helps you.

 So, do your best.
 Think.
 You have to think.
 Do your best, and it helps.